mmhanif/self-halt/_posts/books/2022-05-12-the-psychology-of-money.md

 *Audible*

+This felt like a series of essays on how to live, but using money and wealth as a hook.
+I enjoyed it.

 **Publisher's Description:**
 "Doing well with money isn’t necessarily about what you know.
 It’s about how you behave.
 And behavior is hard to teach, even to really smart people.